Updated on

 Multi-stop route planners allow businesses to build and optimize each route at the highest level of efficiency.
 This means faster, cheaper, and safer deliveries organized in seconds by delivery software.

 Using a delivery management system allows businesses to track and trace their orders.
-Customers can easily track their deliveries in real-time instead of calling the supplier and asking for a status update.
+Customers can easily track their deliveries in real-time instead of calling the supplier and requesting a status update.

-At the same time, delivery managers get a far greater level of control over their operations.
-They can watch the status of the delivery route, see updated ETAs, and gain better control of their mobile workforce.
+At the same time, delivery managers gain a far greater level of control over their operations.
+They can monitor the status of the delivery route, see updated ETAs, and better control their mobile workforce.

 Live tracking is essential in B2B delivery.
 It results in smoother operations and happier customers.

 One thing all B2B delivery operations can leave behind is paper.
-From paper invoices to paper-based reports - all can be digitalized and streamlined for maximum efficiency.
+From paper invoices to paper-based reports, everything can be digitalized and streamlined for maximum efficiency.

 Paperless driver apps power navigation, live tracking, and delivery confirmation, including partial delivery and overdelivery.
 They eliminate the need for extra devices, e.g. barcode scanners, and work offline to support all kinds of B2B delivery operations.